TFSA: Tax Free Savings Account

 How Much Contribution Room Will I Have?

 The contribution limit this year, along with any contribution room from years past that remains unused.
-The yearly contribution room for 2019 and 2020 was $6000 and now the same for 2021.
-Your personal contribution room may be established by the yearly dollar limit ($6000, in this scenario).
+The yearly contribution room for 2025 is $7000.
+Your personal contribution room may be established by the yearly dollar limit ($7000, in this scenario).
 It includes unused contribution room stemming from the prior year, along with withdrawals that were made from your TFSA that previous year as well.

 How can TFSA contributions be claimed on my income tax return?